Slack Logo

 Slack owners had several complaints about the first logo:

-1. It didn’t look good on a bright background due to its complex palette, which contained 11 colors.
+1. It didn’t look good against a bright background because of its complex palette, which contained 11 colors.

-2. The lattice sign lost its appeal if it was placed at the wrong angle.
+2. The lattice sign lost its appeal when placed at the wrong angle.

 3. The company had to use several versions of the logo that had nothing in common.